simonhaenisch/md-to-pdf/readme.md

 ## Customization/Development

 You can just start making changes to the files in this repository.
-NPM 5+ uses symlinks for local global packages, so all changes are reflected immediately without re-installing the package globally.
+NPM 5+ uses symlinks for local global packages, so all changes are reflected immediately without re-installing the package globally (except when there are changes to required packages, then reinstall using `npm i -g`).
 This also means that you can just do a `git pull` to get the latest version onto your machine.

 Ideas, feature requests and PRs are welcome.
 Just keep it simple! 🤓